 Bio-technology generally involves the use of live cells and their molecules to produce useful products.
 The ethanol and bio-diesel industries are examples where bio-technology is used in the production process.
 This degree option provides entry-level training in maintaining, monitoring, and controlling equipment and processes used in bio-processing industries.

-General Education: 22.5 Major Requirements: 33.5 Option Requirements: 45.5 Total credit hours required: 101.5
+General Education: 22.5 Major Requirements: 33.5 Option Requirements: 45.5

 The following General Education courses are recommended for Bio-Processing (MTBPO): Communication: ENGL 1220; Quantitative/Numeracy Skills: MATH 1240